 According to tradition, his marriage was arranged to Ashalata Roy, daughter of Sri Rosik Roy.
 They had a son, Bishwanath, and two daughters, Abha and Karuna, who runs the center in Japan.
 Bishwanath, one of his best students, took his own troupes on tour to Japan and won a gold cup in competition.
 After his passing a few years ago Bishnu’s grandaughter currently runs the center in Calcutta.

 Bishnu passed away unexpectedly on 9 July 1970, but his legacy lives on.

-Ghosh considered his law school physical education professor, Mr R.N.
-Guha Thakurta, to be his physical culture guru, however it was a demonstration by Burmese body builder Mr. Chit Tun, that inspired him to combine his physical culture training with the 84 asanas and muscle control from his brother’s Yogoda system.
+Ghosh considered his law school physical education professor, Mr. R.N.
+Guha Thakurta, to be his physical culture guru, however, it was a demonstration by Burmese bodybuilder Mr. Chit Tun, that inspired him to combine his physical culture training with the 84 asanas and muscle control from his brother’s Yogoda system.

 After three months of intensive practice, his friends and Professor Thakurta convinced him to give a public demonstration where he was awarded a medal by Lalu Babu, a Zemindar of Dacca.

-The main purpose of yogic physical culture is to tone and strengthen the invisible activities of the body, including the mind whch regulates the well-being of the whole body through the intricate nervous system.
-This is achieved with a minimum expenditure of time and energy because asana practice conserves energy, calms the mind and improves the physical well-being of the body while increasing powers of endurance and resistance against disease.
+The main purpose of yogic physical culture is to tone and strengthen the invisible activities of the body, including the mind which regulates the well-being of the whole body through the intricate nervous system.
+This is achieved with a minimum expenditure of time and energy because asana practice conserves energy, calms the mind, and improves the physical well-being of the body while increasing powers of endurance and resistance against disease.